SushanShakya/flutter_folder_structure_generator/README.md

 ![demo](https://raw.githubusercontent.com/SushanShakya/flutter_folder_structure_generator/main/assets/usage.gif)

-Clean : main.dart
+Clean : main.dart<br>
 -> Right click on lib folder and click on Clean : main.dart

 ## Hidden Features

-Command :
+Command :<br>
     Folder : Feature (Vertical)

-Using `form` or `forms` as feature name will generate code associated with forms.
+Using `form` or `forms` as feature name will generate code associated with forms.<br>
     -> Provides `FormBuilder` Widget which can generate forms easily

-Using `bottom_nav` as feature name will generate code associated with Bottom Navigation.
+Using `bottom_nav` as feature name will generate code associated with Bottom Navigation.<br>
     -> Provides `BottomNavView` widget which can be used as a screen

-Using `onboarding` as feature name will generate code associated with Onboarding Screens.
+Using `onboarding` as feature name will generate code associated with Onboarding Screens.<br>
     -> Provides `OnboardingView` widget which can be used as a screen